-- The winning numbers for Lotto and Cash 5 are generated from Automated Drawing Machines (ADM) in Pueblo, Colorado.
+- The winning numbers for Colorado Lotto+ and Cash 5 are generated from Automated Drawing Machines (ADM) in Pueblo, Colorado.
 The ADM machines are stand-alone PCs that do not connect to any other computer system including the Internet.
 This PCs use a Random Number Generator (RNG) to select the winning numbers.
-This RNG uses a software program that limits the range of numbers available (1-42 for Lotto and 1-32 for Cash 5) and also eliminates the possibility of duplicate numbers being drawn in a single drawing (i.e. Cash 5 winning numbers cannot include two “22”s in the set of 5 drawn numbers).
+This RNG uses a software program that limits the range of numbers available (1-40 for Colorado Lotto+ and 1-32 for Cash 5) and also eliminates the possibility of duplicate numbers being drawn in a single drawing (i.e. Cash 5 winning numbers cannot include two “22”s in the set of 5 drawn numbers).

 Both the ADM and the ball drop machines are inspected by third-parties and certified by auditors prior to use.

 How can I find winning Jackpot game numbers?

 Current winning numbers and access to past winning numbers can be found on the home page of our website and can be found using our mobile app.
 You can also have winning numbers sent direct to your mobile device via text or by email when you sign up to belong to MyLottery.
 Lottery results are also publicized by most television stations and daily newspapers.
 Lottery retailers can also print winning numbers reports for current and past drawing dates.